Will Your Business Be Successful? Here’s What the VRIN Model Says

 Of each of your resources, ask the following questions:

-If the answers are ‘Yes’, ‘Yes’, ‘Yes’, ‘No’, then the resource you are examining gives you distinct competitive advantage, and this means greater likelihood of success.
+If the answers are ‘Yes’, ‘Yes’, ‘Yes’, and ‘No’, then the resource you are examining gives you distinct competitive advantage, and this means greater likelihood of success.

-Where does the ‘O’ enter in VRIO?
+Where does the ‘O’ enter in the VRIO framework?

-In VRIO, the Non-substitutable question is replaced by analysis of your Organization.
+In VRIO, the non-substitutable question is replaced by analysis of your Organization.
 The question to ask here is:

 Does your company – its structure, processes, culture, and employees – offer the capability to exploit the value, rarity, and imitability of your resources?